FacebookBlueskyLinkedInShare

 Over the next 3 years, the program will support public charter schools across five topic areas, including special education.
 As part of this effort, WestEd will provide special education technical assistance tailored to charter schools’ needs.

-The initiative begins with a two-part webinar series focused on the foundations of special education compliance (March 17 and May 19).
+The initiative continues with a two-part webinar series focused on the foundations of special education compliance (next session: May 19).
 Register today.

 We asked WestEd’s CA STACS team what charter leaders can expect and how the series is designed to be practical, relevant, and usable right away.